 As summer arrives, it is our intention to offer a variety of reading experiences, each one culminating in an online event related to that particular book.
 Some will be offered to adults, some to youth and young adults, and others to intergenerational participants.
 All are intended to deepen the love of reading and connect more fully with God’s creation and our responsibility to care for it.
 Please watch the video below for your invitation to the first one!

-Please join us for our first installment of the Bellwether Book Club featuring
+We had a great first installment of the Bellwether Book Club on July 28 featuring

 Soil and Sacrament: A Spiritual Memoir of Food and Faith

 In a 2016 interview, author Fred Bahnson said that he wanted to write about “how faith communities across the country are re-rooting themselves in the soil: growing gardens, starting farms, and reconnecting with the sources of their nourishment...I chose one community for each season, each community corresponding with a liturgical holiday.
 That gave me my structure.”

 At Bellwether Farm, we strive to provide a strong understanding of the farm’s ecology -- the relationship between everything from worms and soil to bees and flowers.
 We rely on these relationships to produce food -- worms eating dead plants and creating better soil, bees pollinating flowers and creating honey.
 It is important that we, as stewards of the land, also understand our own ecological role at Bellwether Farm, and be responsible stewards of all that God has given us.
 Here, as Mr. Bahnson might argue, is where we are able to view ecology through a theological lens.

 His book speaks deeply to many of us here at Bellwether, so much so that it was the obvious choice for our first selection.
 While the staff at Bellwether Farm eagerly awaits the day when we can welcome everyone back to full, in-person programs and retreats, we hope that reading together Soil and Sacrament